IBM/model-mgmt-on-watson-studio-local/README.md

 To illustrate this, an example data science workflow which classifies 3 different wine categories from the chemical properties of those wines is used in this code pattern.

-* For feature extraction, Principal component analysis (PCA) is applied on the wine classification datatset and two principal components are extarcted.
+* For feature extraction, Principal component analysis (PCA) is applied on the wine classification datatset and two principal components are extracted.

 * For the classification model, Logistic regression (a popular machine learning model) is applied on the extracted components to predict the wine categories.